netskillzgh/Rollo-Unity/README.md

 <h1 align="center">Rollo for Unity</h1>
 <br />

-This project is still very much work in progress.
+This project is still very much a work in progress.

-* NetworkManager (Manage connection)
+* NetworkManager (Manages connection)
-* ServerListener (Listen packets)
+* ServerListener (Listens to packets)
-* RolloNotificationCenter (Trigger events)
+* RolloNotificationCenter (Triggers events)
+* OpCodeList (Commands must be the same on both the server and client side)

 Try the example <a href="https://github.com/netskillzgh/Example-Project-Unity">here</a>.